-One of the many impacts of hurricanes is the marine debris that is caused or displaced by the storm.
+One of the many impacts of hurricanes is marine debris that is generated or displaced by the storm.
 OR&R works with communities and stakeholders to survey, remove, and dispose of marine debris caused by hurricanes, as directed by supplemental appropriations.
 OR&R may also collect information to understand natural resource impacts from spills in affected areas, and work to assess and restore resources injured by such events.

-After the storm has passed, OR&R assesses the impacts on habitats and coastal communities when hurricanes cause oil spills and other pollution.
+In addition, OR&R assesses the impacts on habitats and coastal communities when hurricanes cause oil spills and other pollution.
 Using this assessment, OR&R helps reach settlements that fund restoration for damaged natural resources.